SEIU-Community Clinics Partnership

 WHO CAN JOIN THE LMCC?

-Founding members include Asian Health Services, Clínica Monseñor Oscar A. Romero, Gardner Health Services, HealthRIGHT 360, St. John’s Community Health, Baywell Health and SEIU Locals 521, 721, 1021 and UHW.
+Current members include Asian Health Services, Clínica Monseñor Oscar A. Romero, Gardner Health Services, HealthRIGHT 360, St. John’s Community Health, Baywell Health, Salud Para La Gente and SEIU Locals 521, 721, 1021 and UHW.

 • Those whose workforce is already represented by SEIU